In recent years, clients and counsel seek prompt, cost-effective, less adversarial methods for resolving disputes.

-ADR IS PARTICULARLY APPROPRIATE for clients who must maintain or strengthen business relationships with adversaries.
-Mediation and conciliation, as opposed to adversarial adjudication, are especially helpful when there are on-going business ties between potential litigants.
-In addition, ADR has the advantage of keeping witnesses off the witness stand, information out of the public record and the terms of a settlement confidential.
+Mediation, as opposed to adversarial adjudication, is especially helpful when there are on-going business ties between potential litigants.
+In addition, mediation has the advantage of keeping witnesses off the witness stand, information out of the public record and the terms of a settlement confidential.

-ADR TECHNIQUES ARE USED TODAY in settlement negotiations for all types of complex cases, such as allocation of environmental cleanup liability, products liability claim resolution, loss allocation in toxic tort cases, intellectual property disputes and construction contract disputes, to name a few.
+You will find these techniques in settlement negotiations for all types of complex cases, such as mining disputes, business contract disputes and commercial real estate disputes, to name a few.
 The various techniques range from traditional mediation to partnering, which is a collaborative contracting process focusing on dispute prevention that can be molded to fit the particular needs and resources of the parties.

-Arbitration.
-The parties present their case to a single arbitrator (or a panel of arbitrators) that renders a decision that is usually binding and usually not appealable to a court.
-The arbitration can be conducted under the American Arbitration Association rules, the International Chamber of Commerce, the rules of specialized associations or a private contractual agreement.
+The parties present their case to a single arbitrator (or a panel of arbitrators) that renders a decision that is usually binding and typically not appealable to a court.